macsigner/dipl22keynote/README.md

 ---
 ```

-will show a slide with the
+will show a slide with the title and subtitle on the bottom.